getredash/website/src/pages/kb/user-guide/querying/writing-queries.md

 ## Archiving a Query

-Once a query is no longer useful, you can archive it.
-Archiving is almost the same as deleting, except that **direct links to the query will still work.** To archive a query, open the little menu at the top-right area of the query editor, next to the Save button and click Archive.
+You can't delete queries in Redash.
+But you can archive them.
+Archiving is like deleting, except **direct links to the query still work.** To archive a query, open the vertical ellipsis menu at the top-right of the query editor and click Archive.

 ![](/assets/images/docs/gitbook/archive_query.png)